BronzeDeer/hive-bootstrap/README.md

 jsonnet -y --tla-str repoURL=https://github.com/mycool/fork.git --tla-str revision=my-branch boostrap.jsonnet | kubectl -n argocd apply -f -
 ```

+Note that if you fork this repo to apply it to your own cluster, make sure to read the notes on [credentials and forking](./credentials/README#forking)

 ## Uninstalling

 First, remove the root app, which will cleanup all components except ArgoCD itself